Whimsy Stick

 Wait, build the stalk

 Lure still.
 Dog locks on.
 Ask for a sit or stand-wait for 5 to 10 seconds before releasing.
 This is where the impulse control component gets built.
-Don’t rush it.
+Do not rush it.

 2